cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

 <!--Policy: MS.SHAREPOINT.1.3v1; Criticality: SHALL -->
 - _Rationale:_ By limiting sharing to domains or approved security groups used for interagency collaboration purposes, administrators help prevent sharing with unknown organizations and individuals.
 - _Last modified:_ June 2023
-- _Note:_ This policy is only applicable if the external sharing slider on the admin page is set to any value other than **Only people in your organization**.
+- _Note:_ This policy is only applicable if the external sharing slider in the SharePoint admin center is not set to **Only people in your organization**.
 - _MITRE ATT&CK TTP Mapping:_
   - [T1048: Exfiltration Over Alternative Protocol](https://attack.mitre.org/techniques/T1048/)
   - [T1213: Data from Information Repositories](https://attack.mitre.org/techniques/T1213/)